lugocorp/moonshot/README.md

 - [x] Write parser structure to consume tokens and validate syntax
 - [x] Test vanilla parser vs official Lua distribution
 - [x] Write traversal algorithm to validate AST and output Lua code
-- [ ] Extend the Lua grammar for the new language
+- [x] Extend the Lua grammar for the new language
+- [ ] Add new language features to tokenizer, parser and traverser
 - [ ] Implement a type checker
 - [ ] Consider lazy tokenizing while parsing (fully streamed approach)
 - [ ] Integrate library into command line tool